Kei Island worm snake

 The Kei Island worm snake (Malayotyphlops kraalii) is a species of snake in the family Typhlopidae.

 Etymology

 The specific name, kraalii, is in honor of Captain P.F.
 Kraal of the Dutch military in the Moluccas, who assisted the Italian expedition on which the holotype was collected.

 Geographic range

 M. kraalii is found in the Kai Islands of Indonesia.

+Habitat

+The preferred natural habitat of M. kraalii is forest, at altitudes from sea level to 700 m, but it has also been found in artificial habitats such as gardens and plantations.

+Behavior

+M. kraalii is terrestrial and fossorial.